-Advising and making digital strategy and user experience for the beauty world.
+Advising and executing strategy and user experience for the beauty world.

 I'm passionate about the potential of using technology — network science, big data, and AI to enhance consumer experience and solve many of the problems faced by consumers, beauty brands, and retailers, alike.

 perfecting visual cogency